Thai Visa Checklist Logo

 For a retirement-based extension, you must meet one of the following:

-• 65,000 THB monthly income/pension (supported by appropriate documentation)
+• 65,000 THB monthly income/pension (supported by appropriate documentation), OR

 • Combination of bank deposit and income totaling at least 800,000 THB per year